-After adjusting the brake lever free play, check the free play and make sure that the brake is system.
+After adjusting the brake lever free play, check the free play and make sure that the brake is working properly.

+• A soft or spongy feeling in the brake lever can indicate the presence of air in the hydraulic system.
 If there is air in the hydraulic system, have a Yamaha dealer bleed the system before operating the motorcycle.
 Air in the hydraulic system will diminish the braking performance, which may result in loss of control and an accident.
+EAU22270